amromics/amromics/README.md

 ```
 #### Collection pangenome
 Analysis for the collection from AMRomics returns output in sub-folders below:
-- `pangenome/`: results from `panta`
+- `pangenome/`: results from `panta` or `roary`
-- `alignments/`: alignments of each gene cluster from the pangenome
+- `alignments/`: alignments of each gene cluster from the generated pangenome
-- `phylogeny`: core gene alignment and the corresponding phylogenetic tree
+- `phylogeny/`: core gene alignment and the corresponding phylogenetic tree
-- `VCFs`: variant calling for SNP analysis with the introduction of pan-reference.
+- `VCFs/`: variant calling for each sample from the pangenome (DNA and protein).
+A pangenome reference, `pangenome_reference.fasta`, is built by concatenation of representative sequences for each and every gene clusters.
+This reference is used to generate variant profile for each sample, which is the concatenation of the variations of all its genes, in a VCF file.

 ## License